 Diamond Grinding New Pavement

 This grinding method is used to improve the ride quality and meet strict conditions.
 It also adds a corduroy skid-resistant texture, which is a proven process for extending pavement life with major safety benefits.

 Grooving is an alternative to tining.
 Transverse safety bridge deck grooving forms several drainage channels that help dissipate water rapidly.
 Some states have adopted this practice to reduce hydroplaning, freezing, and wheel spray by increasing traction.
 The grooving patterns and other specifications may differ from state to state.
 In addition, the random patterns created are commonly used to reduce tire noise.

 This has the same general safety principles as transverse bridge deck grooving.
 The Federal Aviation Administration (FAA) has adopted this process.
 Grooving patterns are typically .250 wide x .250 deep on 1.5-inch center spacing.

 The same general safety principles are still applied in this method, but the grooving pattern is cut longitudinally.
 This is often performed on larger quantities of highway pavement when surfaces are worn.
 It’s more productive and is a cost-reducing approach.
 Diamond grinding is the best alternative.

 Some of the grooving methods we provide can be applied to parking decks and parking lots.
 Grooving is also a standard process applied to livestock and agricultural roads to increase traction.

-Utilizing our high-speed inertial profilers we are able to produce profile traces which show the actual shape of the pavement surface.
-This then can be analyzed to determine ride quality.
-Using established specifications for each project, we are able to measure the ride quality results, produce pay adjustments schedules and identify localized roughness.
+Utilizing our high-speed inertial profilers, we are able to produce profile traces that show the actual shape of the pavement surface.
+This can then be analyzed to determine ride quality.
+Using established specifications for each project, we are able to measure the ride quality results, produce pay adjustment schedules, and identify localized roughness.